 All details about the aim of the call and the procedure can be found here.

 Innovative research benefits from the collaboration between different research groups supplying different expertise in consortia working on one project.
 Lymph&Co supports the formation of research consortia with a small Consortium Initiation grant.
 Grant applications can be submitted permanently to the secretariat using the grant application form available on the Consortium Initiation grant page.

 PAUL FENTENER VAN VLISSINGEN FELLOWSHIP

 The Paul Fentener van Vlissingen fellowship aims to support a young, talented physician or researcher to get additional training in particular research areas and further develop his/her skills and knowledge of lymphoma.
-Applications can be submitted until January 22.
+Applications can be submitted continuously.
 See the dedicated page for the felllowship for information and forms.